| Appendix 5: Articles

 2. THE NEW LIGHT OF MYANMAR original

-(Monday, 11 August 1997)
+article (Monday, 11 August 1997)

 Nation will prosper as living standard of peasants rises